 Coastal desert zone

-Uninhabited islands in Cape Verde become original biosphere museums
+Uninhabited islands in Cape Verde turn into original biosphere museums

-From the colonization and the fact of becoming an international strategic point at port level, the archipelago was populated notoriously founding important cities such as Mindelo.
-With the passing of the generations, Cape Verde underwent a radical change in appearance with a clear tendency towards desertification of the landscape.
+Following colonization and its emergence as a strategic international port, the archipelago experienced significant population growth, leading to the founding of important cities such as Mindelo.
+Over generations, Cape Verde underwent a radical change in appearance with a clear tendency towards desertification of the landscape.

 So, simplifying a lot, we are at the present time, when we are struggling to recover some of the old landscapes, protect areas of ecological value and promote habits of respect towards the environment.

-"One of Cape Verde's uninhabited islands has an invasive predatory guest, do you know which one?"
+"One of the uninhabited islands in Cape Verde has an invasive predatory guest, do you know which one?"

 Desert islands, a lesson from history